kodi-community-addons/script.skin.helper.widgets/README.md

 ```
 plugin://script.skin.helper.widgets/?action=similar&mediatype=movies&reload=$INFO[Window(Home).Property(widgetreload2)]
 ```
-This will provide a list with movies that are similar to a random watched movie from the library.
+This will provide a list with unwatched movies that are similar to a random watched movie from the library, sorted by number of matching genres then rating.
 TIP: The listitem provided by this list will have a property "similartitle" which contains the movie from which this list is generated.
 That way you can create a "Because you watched $INFO[Container.ListItem.Property(originaltitle)]" label....
 Note: You can optionally provide the widgetreload2 parameter if you want to refresh the widget every 10 minutes.
 If you want to refresh the widget on other circumstances just provide any changing info with the reload parameter, such as the window title or some window Property which you change on X interval.